Your Directors are pleased to present their report and financial statements for theyear ended 31st March 2021.

 Creating shared value is your Company's fundamental way of working and contributing tosociety while ensuring long-term business success.
 Your Company has been conductingbusiness in a way that delivers long-term shareholder value and benefits to society.

-M/s.
+Messrs.
 Jain Seth & Co.
 Chartered Accountants was appointed as Statutory Auditorsof the Company in the AGM held on 28th June 2019 for a period of 5 years till2023-24.

-With regard to the issue of non preparation of accounts of the Joint Ventures for theFY 2019-20 the Board has analysed the matter and does not foresee any material impact onthe finances of the Company once the accounts are available.
+With regard to the issue of non preparation of accounts of the Joint Ventures for theFY 2020- 21 the Board has analysed the matter and does not foresee any material impact onthe finances of the Company once the accounts are available.

 Cost Accounts and Cost Auditors

 Cost audit applicability provisions are contained under rule 4 of the Companies (CostRecords and Audit) Rules 2014 are not applicable to the Company.
-Hence no cost accountsare required to be maintained nor Cost Auditors are required to be appointed by theCompany.
+Hence no cost accountsare required to be maintained nor are Cost Auditors required to be appointed by theCompany.

-Details of Loans and Investments Details of the loans given by your Company under Section 186 of the Act during thefinancial year ended 31st March 2020 are asfollows:
+Details of the loans given by your Company under Section 186 of the Act during thefinancial year ended 31st March 2021 are as follows:

-Trident Texofab Ltd. Non Related Party Loan Given 100 Lacs at 12% p.a. interest forgeneral business purpose.
-Loan outstanding as at 31st March 2020 115.78 Lacs
+Trident Texofab Ltd. - Non Related Party Loan Given 100 Lacs at 12% p.a. interest forgeneral business purpose.
+Loan outstanding as at 31st March 2021- 127.38 Lacs

 Related Party Transactions